 The company you choose may offer various levels of service, from simply providing the frame, to taking on the entire build, including project management.
 They may have an aftercare service, too, covering snagging and structural warranty.

-How to get the design just right
+How to get a timber frame extension's design just right

 1. Consider the exterior finish

 Externally, it’s easier to create an addition that contrasts in style to your current home than one that matches it.
 If you do opt for a seamless extension, make sure it mimics the original design elements of the house, such as the roof pitch, materials and mortar colour.
 Timber extensions are infilled with prefabricated panels, which can be clad in materials like timber, render and brick slips, or you might prefer to show the frame.